Neel123455/Phishing_link_Detection/CONTRIBUTING.md

 This Contributing guide is adapted from best practices in open source.

-Thank you for contributing! 🙏
+Thank you for contributing!
+Kush Vikani